Aircraft flying over Southport seafront at the Southport Air Show

 What aircraft perform at the Southport Air Show?

-The line-up varies each year.
-Regular performers include the Red Arrows (when their schedule allows), Typhoon display teams, Spitfires and Hurricanes from the Battle of Britain Memorial Flight, Wildcats, and international display teams.
-The full programme is published on the official website ahead of the show.
+The line-up varies each year but regular performers include the RAF Typhoon display team, the Battle of Britain Memorial Flight (Spitfire, Hurricane, Lancaster), the Aerosuperbatics Wingwalkers, and subject to their schedule, the Red Arrows.
+Military helicopters (Chinook, Wildcat) and the RAF Falcons parachute team also appear regularly.
+The full 2026 programme will be published on the official website ahead of the show.

 Where should I park for the Southport Air Show?